emanzione/mhlab.tech/content/code/backend-services-02-auth-service/index.md

 The first block I want to build is certainly the __*Authentication Service*__: I will treat it in this article.
 Every request will need to be tested against it, in order to be further processed.
 For the specific implementation I was thinking about a simple HTTP API, with simple functionalities:

-- __login__: the user's session is started and initialized if the passed username and password are correct
+- __login__: the user's session is started and initialized if the passed username and password are correct.
+The return value is a unique token
+- __logout__: the user's session is destroyed and the token is invalidated
+- __validate token__: the passed token is tested to see if it is associated to any valid session

+That's good for now, it seems to be a nice starting point.

+### Auth Service

+The Auth Service is going to be built with ASP.NET Core and C#, a simple web API.
+Also, I will try to keep it to the bare minimum to work properly, without fancy or complicated concepts.
+I will work with a lot of tiny projects with some shared libraries, to better isolate functionalities and concepts.
+Let's create one.

+### Login

+The first functionality we want to expose is certainly the login.

+serviziotecnico@axitea.it